HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 15689

 Richard Watersartist - Gulfport, Mississippi

-+++++++A. Hi, Richard.
-Just as it's easy to bake a lousy cake even if you added milk and an egg, there is a lot more to the manufacture of quality stainless steel than simply putting in a percentage of nickel and chrome.
-It's how carefully it's made -- because rigorous control of processing parameters is necessary to keep the carbon properly distributed, build the correct crystal structures, avoid contact with plain steel, properly passivate the finished product, etc. Your best protection, slim protection as it may be, is reliance upon a brand name.
+A. Hi, Richard.
+Just as it's easy to bake a lousy cake even if you added a cup of milk and two eggs, there is more to the manufacture of quality stainless steel than simply adding a percentage of nickel and chrome.
+It's how carefully it's made -- because rigorous control of processing parameters is necessary to keep the carbon properly distributed, build the correct crystal structures, avoid contact with plain steel, properly passivate the finished product, etc. Your best protection (slim as it may be) is reliance upon a brand name.

-Your assessment is probably correct: If a country has an established culture of counterfeiting, and doing what you can get away with, it is foolhardy to assume that you will get quality material from that area unless you have some control.
-As the end user you have no control.
+Your assessment is probably correct: If a country has an established culture of counterfeiting, and doing whatever they can get away with, it's foolhardy to assume that you will get quality material from that area without some control, and as the end user you have none.

 Ted Mooney, P.E.